francisfuzz/dotcom/docs/intro-to-prompt-engineering.md

 - Reasoning: "Explain why the above is true."
     - If these AIs can go about reasoning, this is a huge step forward in combining seemingly disparate contexts and drawing a new conclusion from them that isn't yet written.

-### Questions

-- On classification: are there other things that you can classify on besides neutral, negative, and positive?
-I need five examples.

 ### Prompt Engineering Techniques

 - Few shot prompts: allows us to provide **exemplars** in prompts to seter the model towards better performance.
 Give it an idea of what the task is about, and follow the pattern of the exemplars.
 It's like how I learn what to do and apply in new situations (what have we done before, and given those patterns, how can I apply it here?)